gridcoin-community/Gridcoin-Site/wiki/addnodes.md

 You can also add the node with the command: `addnode <node> <add|remove|onetry>` in the debug console.

-You shouldn't need to add them manually as a few are hardcoded into the wallet.

 ## List Of Addnodes